yumyumb612/moji_notif/README.rst

    :target: https://github.com/yumyumb612/moji_notif/blob/main/LICENSE
    :alt: MIT License

 Moji sends text and fun facts from different APIs wit da use of a notification deamon.
-Can be runned via dmenu or rofi.
+Can be runned via `dmenu <http://tools.suckless.org/dmenu/>`_ or `rofi <https://github.com/davatorium/rofi>`_.

 *ps. for linux only*